richardcsuwandi/richardcsuwandi.github.io/_posts/2025-05-15-llm-algorithm-discovery.md

     line-height: 1.2;
     text-align: left;
   }

+  /* Fix spacing in references section */ d-citation-list .references .title {
+    margin-bottom: -5px;
+    line-height: 1.3;
+  }
+  d-citation-list .references .authors {
+    margin-top: -5px;
+    line-height: 1.3;
+  }
+  d-citation-list .references {
+    line-height: 1.3;
+  }
 ---

-Large language models (LLMs) are useful assistants.
-They excel at combining concepts and can read, write and code to help people solve problems.
+Large language models (LLMs) have rapidly become indispensable AI assistants.
+They excel at synthesizing concepts, writing, and coding to help humans solve complex problems<d-cite key="chen2021evaluating"></d-cite> .
 But could they discover entirely new knowledge?
-As LLMs have been shown to "hallucinate" factually incorrect information, using them to make verifiably correct discoveries is a challenge.
+As LLMs have been shown to "hallucinate"<d-cite key="farquhar2024detecting"></d-cite> factually incorrect information, using them to make verifiably correct discoveries is a challenge.
 But what if we could harness the creativity of LLMs by identifying and building upon only their very best ideas?
 This question is at the heart of recent breakthroughs from [Google DeepMind](https://deepmind.google/), which explore how LLMs can be guided to make novel discoveries in mathematics and algorithm design.
 This post delves into two pioneering works, FunSearch and the more recent AlphaEvolve, showcasing their approaches and implications for the future of automated algorithm discovery.

-## FunSearch: Finding functions with LLMs
+## FunSearch

 In a paper published in Nature<d-cite key="romera2024mathematical"></d-cite>, Google DeepMind introduced [FunSearch](https://deepmind.google/discover/blog/funsearch-making-new-discoveries-in-mathematical-sciences-using-large-language-models/), a groundbreaking method demonstrating that LLMs can make new discoveries in mathematical sciences.
 The core idea is to search for novel "functions" written in computer code, hence the name FunSearch.
 FunSearch tackles the challenge of LLM creativity versus correctness by pairing a pre-trained LLM with an automated "evaluator."
 This evaluator guards against hallucinations and incorrect ideas, ensuring that the system builds upon solid foundations.